|Title:||Head Coach; Defensive Coordinator|

-Mike Meifu enters his first season as the program's running game coordinator and offensive line coach after being hired in March of 2014.
+Mike Meifu enters his second season as the program's running game coordinator and offensive line coach after being hired in March of 2014.

-He comes to Southern Virginia by way of Snow College in Ephraim, Utah, where he served as co-offensive coordinator and tight ends coach this past season.
+He came to Southern Virginia by way of Snow College in Ephraim, Utah, where he served as co-offensive coordinator and tight ends coach this past season.

 During the 2012 season at Snow, Meifu served as the running game coordinator and coached an offensive line that consisted of two all-conference players who helped pave the way for the NJCAA's leading rusher, Breon Allen.